bitflags/bitflags/spec.md

 ### Iteration

-Yield all bits of a source flags value in a set of contained flags values.
+Yield the bits of a source flags value in a set of contained flags values.

 ----